AzureIoTGBB/iot-edge-offline-dashboarding/documentation/customize-sample-other.md

 When developing new dashboard(s), put them in the [dashboards](/modules/grafana/grafana-provisioning) folder.
 The built-in Grafana provisioning process will pick up all artifacts from there, as well as any additional data sources from the [datasource.yaml](/modules/grafana/grafana-provisioning/datasources/datasource.yml) file.

 Rebuild and redeploy all the containers after any change via your chosen deployment method.

+#### Queries used in dashboards

+See [flux query reference](./documentation/flux-query-reference.md) for more information on queries used in dashboards.